predix-ui/predix-ui/_pages/develop/context-browser.md

 * physical assets organized by model or classification (e.g. Manufacturers -> Device classes -> Individual devices)
 * employees organized by department or function (e.g. Divisions -> Teams -> Employees)

-The user taps on an icon to open the context browser, showing a panel with a list of context items.
-The user can navigate into an item to view its children.
-The user can also select an item to choose a new context, which will update the current application view.
-When a new item is selected, the context browser is closed and the application view is updated.
+The user taps on an icon to open the context browser, which shows a panel with a list of context items.
+The user can navigate into an item to view its children, or they can select an item to choose a new context, which will update the current application view.
+When the user selects a new context, the context browser closes automatically.

-The newly selected context can be used to filter or change the data source for charts and visualizations in the view, to show items on a map, to display relevant classification and device information, or to perform any other view updates.
-The application can attach any relevant data to context items and access that data when a new item is selected.
+An application can use the newly selected context to filter the data source for data visualizations, show items on a map, display relevant classification and device information, or to perform any other view updates.
+The application can store any relevant data associated with a context item and access that data when the user selects a new context.

 # Basic concepts

-The context browser is used to visually represent a tree of items with hierarchical relationships, and to the user to browse and interact with those items.
-The data concepts the context browser is built upon include:
+Use the context browser to visually represent a tree of items with hierarchical relationships, allowing users to browse and interact with those items.
+The data concepts underlying the context browser include:

 * **Items:** A tree of context items.
-Each item can be tagged with information used to display it to the user (`label`) and to identify its unique location in the tree (`id`).
-Each item can optionally have one or more associated child items (`children`).
-Developers can attach additional data to items that can be used when the user selects an item to update the view.
+Each item is tagged with a user-friendly name displayed to the user (`label`) and a unique identifier (`id`).
+Each item can have zero or more associated child items (`children`).
+Developers can also attach additional data to items and access it when the user selects a context.
-* **Route:** A list of unique ids from the root of the tree through every item to a specific item (e.g. "us" -> "calif" -> "san-francisco" to represent United States -> California -> San Francisco).
-The route can be bound to the URL to keep the selected item in sync with the URL state (e.g. app.com/us/calif/san-francisco).
+* **Route:** A list of unique ids representing a drill-down to a specific item in the hierarchy (e.g. "us", "calif", "san-francisco" to represent United States -> California -> San Francisco).
+The route can be bound to the URL to sync the selected item with the URL state (e.g. app.com/us/calif/san-francisco).
-* **Path:** A list of ancestor items from the root of the tree through every item to a specific item.
-This list is similar to the route but each entry is a reference to an item, not a string containing an item's unique id.
+* **Path:** Similar to the route, but instead of a list of ids, the path contains a list of references to the actual item objects representing a drill-down in the hierarchy.
 * **Active:** Refers to the item whose children the user is currently browsing.
 When the user taps on an item to navigate into it, the item becomes active.
-The user can then see the active item's children, and the active item's label will be shown in the context browser header.
+The user can then see the active item's children, and the context browser header shows the active item's label.
-* **Selected:** Refers to the the item the user selected to choose a new context.
-When the user taps on an item to select it, the context browser will be closed and the application can then update the view with the newly selected item's data.
-The user can navigate through the context browser hierarchy without selecting a new item.
+* **Selected:** Refers to the item the user has selected as their context.
+When the user taps on an item to select it, the context browser is closed and the application should update the view with the data for the newly selected item.
+The user can navigate through the context browser hierarchy (changing the active item) without necessarily changing the selected context.

-## Graphic: Selected & active items
+## Graphic: selected & active items

-The context browser in the screenshot below is used to navigate between assets in different cities.
+The context browser in the screenshot below navigates between assets in different cities.
 The user has browsed into “California” and selected “San Francisco” as their current context.

-The graphic below shows the tree of items for this context browser, and the different data concepts that underly its implementation.
+The graphic below shows the tree of items for this context browser, and the different data concepts that underlie its implementation.

 <catalog-picture
   img-src="/img/developer-guides/context-browser/context-browser-graphic-selected-active"